argonautproject/data-query/pages/_includes/argo-diagnosticreport-summary.md

     -   a fixed `DiagnosticReport.category.coding.code`= "LAB"
 1. One code in `DiagnosticReport.code` which has an [extensible](http://hl7.org/fhir/terminologies.html#extensible) binding to:
     -   [LOINC Diagnostic Report Codes]
     -   Other additional codes are allowed - e.g. system specific codes.
-All codes *SHALL* have an system value
+All codes *SHALL* have a system value
 1. One patient in `DiagnosticReport.subject`
 1. A date and time in `DiagnosticReport.effectiveDateTime` or `DiagnosticReport.effectivePeriod`
 1. A date and time in `DiagnosticReport.issued`